What Is Foil Insulation?

 Most people believe that we simply insulate to keep warm.
 In fact, we insulate for a number of reasons:

 - Condensation Control

-Before we talk about Insulation, we need to define three thermal values
+Before we talk about foil insulation, we need to define three thermal values

 R-values measure a material’s resistance to heat flow.
 The thermal properties of insulation products are commonly stated in R-values.